What Is Die-Cutting and How Is It Used for Custom Labels?

 Finally, we rewind and pack for your applicator.

-A label is not “done” until the roll runs cleanly.
+A label is not “done” until the roll runs cleanly at your speed.

-What is kiss-cut vs through-cut, and which should we use?
+What is kiss-cut vs through-cut, and which should you use?

 Kiss-cut keeps the liner uncut.